SreeSri4/vistex-api-hub-services/README.md

-Registering an API (`POST /api/tenants/:tenantId/apis/upload`) does **not** require raw OpenAPI JSON. `apiService` accepts a flatter, generic format that's easy to produce from an ABAP backend, and **stores it exactly as submitted** — no expansion happens at registration time.
-You never have to construct OpenAPI's nested `parameters[].in`, `content: { "application/json": {...} }`, or JSON-Schema `properties` maps by hand; that's handled entirely in the browser when the API is viewed.
+Registering an API (`POST /api/tenants/:tenantId/apis/upload`) does **not** require raw OpenAPI JSON. `apiService` accepts a flatter, generic format that's easy to produce from an ABAP backend, and **stores it exactly as submitted** — no expansion happens at registration time, only validation (see OpenAPI validation, below).
+You never have to construct OpenAPI's nested `parameters[].in`, `content: { "application/json": {...} }`, or JSON-Schema `properties` maps by hand; the expansion itself is handled entirely in the browser when the API is viewed.

 The expansion into an OpenAPI-ready shape (`src/shared/simpleApiFormat.ts`, function `expandSimpleApi()`) and the further conversion into a full OpenAPI